Looking for something?

 This one came with another dress and the raincoat in a lot that I purchased from GallantsBoutique on Etsy.
 The proprietor is very sweet and carries other Cabbage Patch Kid-related items, including several dolls, plus vintage patterns for human clothes and crafts.
 I think this dress is supposed to be a wedding dress, but Andrea does not look anywhere near old enough to be married so I call this her First Communion dress.
 It's your basic white dress with ribbons and sparkly tulle added on.
 It doesn't fully close in the back, but no worries!
 Unlike Barbie and ball-jointed dolls, Cabbage Patch Kids squish!
 Val is a bit smaller than Andrea, so she likely can wear this without any problems.
 I haven't tried the dress on her yet, but I'm willing to bet she'll be better suited for it.
 The bodice is marked with the Kids' logo, which is the pink thing you see in the center of Andrea's chest.

 Outfit number two in this lot is this cute cowgirl costume.
+Edit, 11/30/2024: both this outfit and the next one are called "deluxe fashions" and were boxed separately.
+End edit.

 It is also marked with the Kids' logo.
 The fabric feels so soft!
 The bandanna feels like cotton, and the skirt is a fleece blend of some sort.
 These are a lot nicer than the doll clothes you find in stores today.
 Andrea fits into this outfit a little bit better, though the back still gaps a teensy bit.